-October 18, 2024 to July 8, 2025
+October 18, 2024 to July 15, 2025

 - On October 18, 2024, exposure to a travel-related case in New Brunswick led to measles cases in Ontario.
-While New Brunswick declared their outbreak over on January 7, 2025, Ontario and additional provinces have reported measles cases related to this outbreak, with Ontario's first outbreak cases occurring the week of October 28, 2024. - As of July 8, 2025, Ontario has reported a total of 2,244 measles cases (1,934 confirmed, 310 probable) associated with this outbreak (Figure 1) occurring in 25 public health units (Table 1). - This represents an increase of 21 cases (Figure 1) and three new public health units (Table 1) since the previous data extraction on July 2. - The increase in outbreak cases includes newly reported cases as well as previously reported cases with unknown source of exposure that are now linked to the outbreak based on genomic sequencing results. - The continued increase in the number of outbreak cases and geographic spread is predominantly due to ongoing exposures and transmission among individuals who have not been immunized.
+While New Brunswick declared their outbreak over on January 7, 20251, Ontario and additional provinces2 have reported measles cases related to this outbreak, with Ontario's first outbreak cases occurring the week of October 28, 2024. - As of July 15, 2025, Ontario has reported a total of 2,276 measles cases (1,961 confirmed, 315 probable) associated with this outbreak (Figure 1) occurring in 25 public health units (Table 1). - This represents an increase of 32 cases (Figure 1) the previous data extraction on July 8. - The increase in outbreak cases includes newly reported cases as well as previously reported cases with unknown source of exposure that are now linked to the outbreak based on genomic sequencing results.
+While recent declines in weekly case counts suggest that transmission may be slowing, continued vigilance is needed.

-- The geographic distribution of measles outbreak cases per 100,000 population by forward sortation area (FSA) is shown in Figure 2A (cumulative cases since the start of the outbreak) and Figure 2B (recent cases with rash onset in the last 21 days). - The FSAs with the highest cumulative and recent rates of outbreak cases to date are in southwestern and northwestern Ontario, respectively (Figure 2A, Figure 2B). - As of July 8, there were no reported cases that could be determined to be within their period of communicability (i.e., when a case is able to transmit virus to others) (Table 2).
-The number of measles cases currently infectious is difficult to estimate as most measles cases are no longer within their period of communicability at the time they are included in the report, as well as the potential for there to be measles cases not yet diagnosed or reported to public health. - Among all outbreak cases, the majority (73.3%, n=1,645) were infants, children and adolescents (19 years old or younger), while 26.1% (n=586) were adults, and 0.6% (n=13) had unknown age (Table 3). - Almost all infant, child and adolescent outbreak cases (96.5%, n=1,587) were unimmunized, while 68.3% (n=400) of adults were unimmunized (Figure 3). - 98.2% (n=2,204) of outbreak cases were born in or after 1970 (Table 3). - A total of 2.1% (n=48) of outbreak cases were pregnant at the time of their measles infection (Table 3). - Of these, 81.3% (n=39) were unimmunized, 2.1% (n=1) received one dose of measles-containing vaccine, 10.4% (n=5) received two or more doses, and 6.3% (n=3) had unknown immunization status. - There have been eight cases of congenital measles (i.e., measles diagnosed in the first 10 days of life) (Table 3). - Overall, 6.8% (n=152) of outbreak cases were hospitalized and 0.5% (n=12) were admitted to the intensive care unit (ICU) (Table 3). - 94.1% (n=143) of hospitalized cases were unimmunized, of whom 110 were infants, children and adolescents. - The median length of stay among discharged hospitalized cases was three days (range: 1-54 days) and the median length of stay among ICU admissions was three and a half days (range: 1-54 days). - There was one death that occurred in a congenital case of measles who was born pre-term and had other underlying medical conditions (Table 3).
+- The geographic distribution of measles outbreak cases per 100,000 population by forward sortation area (FSA) is shown in Figure 2A (cumulative cases since the start of the outbreak) and Figure 2B (recent cases with rash onset in the last 21 days). - The FSAs with the highest cumulative and recent rates of outbreak cases to date are in southwestern and northwestern Ontario, respectively (Figure 2A, Figure 2B). - As of July 15, there were no reported cases that could be determined to be within their period of communicability (i.e., when a case is able to transmit virus to others) (Table 2).
+The number of measles cases currently infectious is difficult to estimate as most measles cases are no longer within their period of communicability at the time they are included in the report, as well as the potential for there to be measles cases not yet diagnosed or reported to public health. - Among all outbreak cases, the majority (73.3%, n=1,669) were infants, children and adolescents (19 years old or younger), while 26.1% (n=594) were adults, and 0.6% (n=13) had unknown age (Table 3). - Almost all infant, child and adolescent outbreak cases (96.3%, n=1,608) were unimmunized, while 68.5% (n=407) of adults were unimmunized (Figure 3). - 98.2% (n=2,234) of outbreak cases were born in or after 1970 (Table 3). - A total of 2.2% (n=49) of outbreak cases were pregnant at the time of their measles infection (Table 3). - Of these, 81.6% (n=40) were unimmunized, 2.0% (n=1) received one dose of measles-containing vaccine, 10.2% (n=5) received two or more doses, and 6.1% (n=3) had unknown immunization status. - There have been nine cases of congenital measles (i.e., measles diagnosed in the first 10 days of life) (Table 3). - Overall, 7.1% (n=161) of outbreak cases were hospitalized and 0.5% (n=12) were admitted to the intensive care unit (ICU) (Table 3). - 94.4% (n=152) of hospitalized cases were unimmunized, of whom 118 were infants, children and adolescents. - The median length of stay among discharged hospitalized cases was three days (range: 1-54 days) and the median length of stay among ICU admissions was three and a half days (range: 1-54 days). - There was one death that occurred in a congenital case of measles who was born pre-term and had other underlying medical conditions (Table 3).